architech-boards/wise/source/quick.rst

 | 4) Check "Automatic Program and Reset" checkbox (brown arrow)

 .. image:: _jn_images/flash_2.jpg

+.. note:: **Take care at COM port: if it's already busy with other applications (such as HyperTerminal), you cannot find it in COM port dropdown menu of Flash GUI Tool**

 - **Step 2**: click "Browse" button red circled, navigate to **C:\\Jennic\\Application\\Wise_Jennic\\Wise_Coord\\Build** and select bin file **"Wise_Coord_JN5168.bin"**.
 Then click "Open" button.